 The number of puzzle scenarios theoretically opened up by this change to the gameplay is immense.
 If one has played a fair share of puzzle games, then the opportunities for hypothetical new puzzles built around this change jump out at every turn.
 Here are some ideas I’ve just thought up off the top of my head: it could be required for each leader to open doors for the other leader; there could be a route that can only be accessed with one type of pikmin, yet requires another type to complete, which can be thrown in further along by the other leader; one leader could position themselves with their pikmin onto a raft that sets into motion, while the other leader must toggle gates to safely shepherd their waterborne ally along the way; and there could be enemies which have to be confused to become vulnerable by moving the leaders into certain configurations to draw the enemy’s focus in multiple directions.

-These example spring readily to my mind because puzzle titles that require the mutual control of two or more entities to reach solutions are extraordinarily abundant; some examples include The Swapper, Small Fry, Ibb & Obb, Lemmings, Death Squared, Thomas Was Alone, all of the games in the Trine franchise, and the co-op campaigns of both Battleblock Theater and Portal 2.
+These examples spring readily to my mind because puzzle titles that require the mutual control of two or more entities to reach solutions are extraordinarily abundant; some examples include The Swapper, The Lost Vikings, Small Fry, Ibb & Obb, Lemmings, Death Squared, Kwirk, Thomas Was Alone, Toodee and Topdee, Snakebird, Brothers: A Tale of Two Sons, Trine, and the co-op campaigns of both Battleblock Theater and Portal 2.
 But alas, for some asinine reason, Pikmin 2 almost never involves the player’s access to two leaders in any unique puzzle scenarios requiring both characters.
-In fact, outside of the first tutorial segment and a couple spots where stumps behave like balance scales, there are no parts of the game that resemble any of those hypothetical examples listed in the paragraph above.
+In fact, outside of the first tutorial segment, a couple spots where stumps behave like balance scales, and a single boss that focuses on whichever leader is active, there are otherwise no parts of the game that resemble any of those hypothetical examples listed in the paragraph above.
 This is especially strange because there are a few parts of the original Pikmin where it is necessary to take different groups in different directions in order to access certain areas, hinting in a design direction that multiple leaders would have aided.

 The player is only one person, and can only control one character at a time.
-Even if they send their leaders in opposite directions at the start of an in-game day, they can’t actually accomplish much more in a given day than they could with one leader.
+Even if one sends their leaders in opposite directions at the start of an in-game day, one can’t actually accomplish much more in a given day than they can with a single leader.
 For instance, instead of going 1000 units of distance in one direction in one day, you can now go 500 units in two directions in one day; but you can still only traverse 1000 units in one day.
 While the player is controlling one character, the other character stands idle wherever they were left, doing nothing productive, presumably drooling.
 And the maximum number of pikmin in the field at once is still 100, which must be shared between the leaders.

-So, absent any interesting puzzles or substantial conveniences afforded by controlling two leaders, this seemingly large change to the gameplay at best saves one trip to or from the landing area at a time.
-This remains true even after obtaining the “napsack” from the third cave, as its automation of returning a leader to the ship does not bring all pikmin enlisted by that leader along with them.
+So, absent any interesting puzzles or substantial conveniences afforded by controlling two leaders, this seemingly large change to the gameplay simply provides a slight organizational improvement and saves one trip to or from the landing area every once in a while.
+This remains true in most situations even after obtaining the “napsack” from the third cave, as (in an especially poor bit of design) its automation of returning a leader to the ship does not bring all pikmin enlisted by that leader along with them.
 The dual leaders also make the game a bit easier, as it’s now necessary to have both leaders fall for a day to end prematurely, but the lack of an overriding limit on days makes this essentially a moot point.
-That is, there was already no consequence to failure.
-The dual leader system isn’t a negative addition to the game . . . it’s just a conspicuously shallow mechanic bursting at the seams with untapped potential.
+That is, there was already no consequence for failure in Pikmin 2, so it being less likely to fail due to having two leaders is not very impactful.
+Overall, the dual leader system isn’t a negative addition to the game . . . it’s just a conspicuously shallow mechanic bursting at the seams with untapped potential.

 A less-initially-noticeable but far more negative change is, as in the section on narrative and tone above, how the game handles its primary collectibles.
 In the original Pikmin, there were 30 ship components to find.
 Each one was of vital importance to Olimar’s mission, so successfully retrieving one stopped the gameplay to celebrate with a small cutscene of the ship receiving the part.